iic-jku/SG13G2_ATBS-ADC/README.md

 # SG13G2_ATBS-ADC
- Author: Simon Dorrer, 2024 / 2025, Johannes Kepler University (JKU) Linz, Austria, Institute for Integrated Circuits (IIC) / Institute of Signal Processing (ISP).
+ Author: Simon Dorrer, 2024 / 2025, Johannes Kepler University (JKU) Linz, Austria, Institute for Integrated Circuits and Quantum Computing (IICQC) / Institute of Signal Processing (ISP).
 This ATBS-ADC has been designed in the context of a Master's thesis, it is published on ToDo.

 **Title:** An Open-Source Adaptive Event-Based ADC for Bio-Signal Acquisition in 130nm CMOS